All Episodes

 What is it about this technology that potentially could be so dangerous to humanity?

-Because all we hear, all we get we get glazed every day.
+Because all we hear, all we get, we get glazed every day.

-We get glazed at how this is so wonderful and this is so tremendous, and you got you've got Larry Fink, and you got Steve Schwartzman, uh, you have the uh the head of Apple.
+And you've got Larry Fink, you got Steve Schwartzman, you have the head of Apple.

 They're all over there cheering this on because of artificial intelligence.

-Uh, you know, Oracle's now on fire because of artificial intelligence.
+You know, Oracle's now on fire because of artificial intelligence.

 All we hear is the upside.